 - (3) Includes 20,298,010 shares held by Yuncai Holdings Limited, or Yuncai, a British Virgin Islands company wholly owned and controlled by Mr. Yuncai Wu and 34,000 shares held by Charles Xiaoshu Bai, the beneficial interest of which is held by Yuncai Holdings Limited.
 Within the shares directly held by Yuncai, Yuncai holds the legal ownership and voting rights to, and Mr. Xiangjun Dong holds the beneficial interest and economic rights to, 9,552,005 shares.
 See "Related Party Transactions-Restructuring."
-Mr. Wu's business address is Suite 201, No. 32, Xianqian Road, Cheng Guan Cheng District, Zhejiang Province, PRC.
-Excluding the underwriters' over-allotment option, 508,300 shares held by Yuncai are being sold in this offering. - (4) Includes 222,222 shares held by Mr. Bai and 83,333 shares issuable upon exercise of options held by Mr. Bai within 60 days after the date of this prospectus.
+Mr. Wu's business address is Suite 201, No. 32, Xianqian Road, Cheng Guan Cheng District, Zhejiang Province, PRC. - (4) Includes 222,222 shares held by Mr. Bai and 83,333 shares issuable upon exercise of options held by Mr. Bai within 60 days after the date of this prospectus.
 Mr. Bai's business address is No.8 Baoqun Road, Yaozhuang Industrial Park, Jiashan County, Zhejiang Province, 314117 China.
 Mr. Bai acquired 333,333 shares of the Company from Mr. Xianshou Li, Mr. Yuncai Wu and Diverso Management Limited for nil consideration in August 2006.
-Mr. Bai's beneficial interest in 222,222 shares has vested as of the date of this prospectus, while the beneficial interest in the remaining 111,111 shares will vest in May 2008.
-Excluding the underwriters' over-allotment option, 60,000 of shares held by Mr. Bai are being sold in this offering. - (5) Represents 20,000 shares held by Mr. Huang.
+Mr. Bai's beneficial interest in 222,222 shares has vested as of the date of this prospectus, while the beneficial interest in the remaining 111,111 shares will vest in May 2008. - (5) Represents 20,000 shares to be granted to Mr. Huang within 60 days after the date of this prospectus.
 Mr. Huang's business address is No. 8 Baoqun Road, Yaozhuang Industrial Park, Jiashan County, Zhejiang Province, 314117 China. - (6) Represents 44,031 shares held by Mr. Yeh.
-Mr. Yeh's business address is No.8 Baoqun Road, Yaozhuang Industrial Park, Jiashan County, Zhejiang Province, 314117 China. - (7) Includes 40,000 shares held by Mr. Li and 83,333 shares issuable upon exercise of options held by Mr. Li within 60 days after the date of this prospectus.
-Mr. Li's business address is No.8 Baoqun Road, Yaozhuang Industrial Park, Jiashan County, Zhejiang Province, 314117 China.
-In January 2008, we issued 40,000 shares to Mr. Li for no cash consideration in accordance with the terms of his employment agreement. - (8) Ruixin is a company incorporated in the British Virgin Islands and its sole shareholder is Mr. Xianshou Li.
+Mr. Yeh's business address is No.8 Baoqun Road, Yaozhuang Industrial Park, Jiashan County, Zhejiang Province, 314117 China. - (7) Includes 83,333 shares issuable upon exercise of options held by Mr. Li within 60 days after the date of this prospectus and 40,000 shares to be granted within 60 days after the date of this prospectus.
+Mr. Li's business address is No.8 Baoqun Road, Yaozhuang Industrial Park, Jiashan County, Zhejiang Province, 314117 China. - (8) Ruixin is a company incorporated in the British Virgin Islands and its sole shareholder is Mr. Xianshou Li.
 The address for Ruxin Holdings Limited is Craigmuir Chambers, Road Town, Tortola, British Virgin Islands.
 Ruixin acquired 39,402,019 shares of the Company from Mr. Li for nil consideration in July 2006. - (9) Yuncai is a company incorporated in the British Virgin Islands and its sole shareholder is Mr. Yuncai Wu.
 The address for Yuncai Holdings Limited is Craigmuir Chambers, Road Town, Tortola, British Virgin Islands.
 Yuncai acquired 20,298,010 shares of the Company from Mr. Wu for nil consideration in July 2006. - (10) Includes 13,731,007 shares held by Ruixin and 23,000 shares held by Charles Xiaoshu Bai.
 See "Related Party Transactions-Restructuring."
 Mr. Lian's business address is No.8 Baoqun Road, Yaozhuang Industrial Park, Jiashan County, Zhejiang Province, 314117 China. - (11) Includes 9,552,005 shares held by Ruixin, 1,194,000 shares held by Yuncai and 18,000 shares held by Charles Xiaoshu Bai.
 See "Related Party Transactions-Restructuring."
-Mr. Dong's business address is No.8 Baoqun Road, Yaozhuang Industrial Park, Jiashan County, Zhejiang Province, 314117 China.
+Mr. Dong's business address is No.8 Baoqun Road, Yaozhuang Industrial Park, Jiashan County, Zhejiang Province, 314117 China